kiratubhi/pps-programs/Welcome file.md

 enter second number:10
 The result is:200.00
 ```
-## 16:Write a program to call a patterns of face and calculator
+## 16:Write a program to call a patterns of face and calculator.
 ```
 // call a pattern of face or calculator
              #include<stdio.h>